apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Huaxi Jiang as new committer
+    content: Based on his continuous contributions, Huaxi Jiang (a.k.a [fgksgf](https://github.com/fgksgf)) has been voted as a new committer.
+    time: Sep.
+28th, 2020
   - header: SkyWalking Python 0.3.0 is released
     content: add multiple plugins and thread propagation
     time: Aug.
 28th, 2020